Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 There aren’t any hard and fast rules about how frequently you can pay a dividend, and you can basically pay yourself or your shareholders whenever you like.

 That said, regularly taking ad-hoc payments at random points throughout the year can sometimes indicate that there are issues with the way that funds are being managed.
-Most businesses distribute them quarterly or every six months, after working out what profits are left over.
+Most businesses distribute them quarterly or every six months, after working out what profits are left over at the end of the year.

-For many businesses, particularly in the wake of the pandemic, profits can vary dramatically from one year to the next.
+For many businesses, profits can vary dramatically from one year to the next.
 In a particularly profitable year, you might take a tactical approach to paying dividends to pad out leaner times.
 This can also produce a more even income pattern, which makes personal financial planning less stressful, and can even help you avoid paying a higher tax rate.

-For instance, if your company generates profits of £50,000 in year 1, and £10,000 in year 2, your company profits will be £60,000 over two years.
+For instance, if your company generates profits of £50,000 in Year 1, and £10,000 in Year 2, the total profits over two years will be £60,000.
 Rather than paying a large dividend one year, and a small one the next, you might decide to declare dividends of £30,000 per year.

 This means you’ll have a more regular income, and if all your income is from these dividend payments, you’ll be under the threshold for basic rate tax in each year.

-Unlike a salary, dividends aren’t taxed at source, so you’ll need to declare them as part of a Self Assessment tax return.
-Any tax that’s due on dividends normally needs paying to HMRC by the January following the end of the tax year during which the dividend was paid.
+Unlike a salary, dividends aren’t taxed at source, so you’ll need to declare them as part of your Self Assessment tax return.
+Any tax you owe for dividends normally needs paying to HMRC by the January following the end of the tax year during which the dividend was paid.

-So, if a dividend was paid in late March 2021 for example, the tax on it is due in January 2022.
-A dividend paid in late April 2021 falls into the following tax year, so the tax won’t need paying until January 2023 (though you can submit your tax return earlier than that!).
+So, if a dividend was paid in late March 2024 for example, the tax on it is due in January 2025.
+A dividend paid in May 2024 falls into the following tax year, so the tax won’t need paying until January 2025 (though you can submit your tax return earlier than that!).

-Business owners that operate as a limited company tend to pay themselves through a combination of a regular salary and dividend payments to be more tax-efficient.
-The most tax efficient salary for a company director depends on how many of you there are in the business.
+Business owners who operate as a limited company tend to pay themselves through a combination of a regular salary and dividend payments to be more tax-efficient.
+The most tax efficient salary for a company director depends on how many of you there are in the business, and other income you might receive.

-It’s important to understand how dividends and tax work, and to keep clear financial records for the company and your own personal income.
+It’s important to understand how dividends and tax work, and to keep clear financial records both for the company as well as for your own personal income.
 If you can’t prove that money you receive from your business is a dividend, HMRC may consider it a salary payment – and tax it accordingly.
 The rate of income tax is higher than the dividend tax rate, so it can end up being an expensive mistake, especially if you also land a penalty to go with it!
 Ouch.

 Learn more about our range of online accountancy services for businesses, or call 020 3355 4047 for a chat.
 Don’t forget, you can also get an instant online quote.